-Acceptance Form - The form to be completed and returned by parents to let us know if they wish to accept the school place their child has been offered.
+Acceptance Form - the form to be completed and returned by parents if they wish to accept the school place their child has been offered.

-Admission Authority - The Admission Authority is responsible for pupil places and setting the admissions criteria.
+Admission Authority - the Admission Authority is responsible for pupil places and setting the admissions criteria.
 The Local Authority (Council) is the admissions authority for Community Schools and for Voluntary Aided and Trust Schools the admission authority is the schools governing body.